apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/iostatistics.md

 | `maximum`        | `long`          | a maximum value;  MAY BE negative |
 | `meanStatistic` | `MeanStatistic` | an arithmetic mean and sample size; mean MAY BE negative|

-For are simple `long` values, with the variations how they are likely to change and how they are aggregated.
+Four are simple `long` values, with the variations how they are likely to change and how they are aggregated.

-#### Aggregation of statistic values
+#### Aggregation of Statistic Values

 For the different statistic category, the result of `aggregate(x, y)` is